Short-range baryon-baryon potentials in constituent quark model revisited: Numerical results and discussions

 \subsubsection{Strangeness $S < 0$}

 The equivalent local potentials with strangeness $S = -1$, $-2$, $-3$, $-4$, $-5$, and $-6$ are plotted in Figs.~\ref{fig:V_S-1}, \ref{fig:V_S-2}, \ref{fig:V_S-3}, \ref{fig:V_S-4}, \ref{fig:V_S-5}, and \ref{fig:V_S-6}, respectively.
-We note that, because the shuffling of quarks associated with the quark-quark interaction inevitably leads to the transition to inelastic channels [see Fig.~\ref{fig:shuffle}(b)], the $N \Omega$ and $\Delta \Omega$ interactions are absent in the single-channel cases.
+We note that the $N \Omega$ and $\Delta \Omega$ interactions are absent in the single-channel cases because the shuffling of quarks associated with the quark-quark interaction inevitably leads to the transition to inelastic channels [see Fig.~\ref{fig:shuffle}(b)].
 As shown in the figures, the potentials exhibit both attractive and repulsive behavior, depending on the channels.\footnote{In the strangeness $S = - 2$ sector, the baryon-baryon interaction energy in the constituent quark model was calculated in a static way by subtracting out isolated baryon masses and relative kinetic energy of two baryons from the total energy of a compact six-quark state~\cite{Park:2019bsz}.
-On the other hand, in the present study, we calculate the baryon-baryon potentials in a dynamical way by solving the RGM equation.} The interaction ranges are about $\SI{1}{fm}$ in almost all channels, which again indicate that the interaction becomes significant when two baryons start to overlap with each other.
-The exception is the case where the color Coulomb plus linear confining force is significant, as the range of the color Coulomb plus linear confining force is long: in this case potentials exhibit both attractive [$N_{33} \approx 1$, for example $\Delta \Sigma ^{\ast} ( 3 , 1/2 )$] and repulsive [$N_{33} \approx 0$, for example $\Delta \Xi ^{\ast} ( 2 , 2 )$] behavior.
+On the other hand, in the present study, we calculate the baryon-baryon potentials in a dynamical way by solving the RGM equation.} The potentials start to deviate from zero at about $\SI{1}{fm}$ in almost all channels, which again indicate that the interaction becomes significant when the distance between two baryons reaches the sum of their respective radii.
+The exception is the cases of $N_{33} \approx 1$ [for example $\Delta \Sigma ^{\ast} ( 3 , 1/2 )$] and $N_{33} \approx 0$ [for example $\Delta \Xi ^{\ast} ( 2 , 2 )$], in which the cancellation among the contributions in the color Coulomb plus linear confining forces does not occur.
+Consequently, the potentials become detectable even at distances with $r > \SI{1}{fm}$, which corresponds to the situation that just the tails of the single-baryon wave functions start to overlap (see Fig.~\ref{fig:Prho}): the potentials at longer ranges exhibits negative (positive) growth in the $N_{33} \approx 1$ ($N_{33} \approx 0$) case.